Example scripts¶

 )

-Running this script in Blender should produce the following simulation:
+Running this script in Blender produces the following simulation:

 from importlib import reload